Please enjoy Scottish gin responsibly and do not drink and drive.

 'Hand-crafted' is the name of the Strathearn game, with one of the only remaining hand-operated mash tuns in Scotland and taste-determined cut points.
 Strathearn is not normally open to the public, but private tours are a possibility.

-A short drive from the distillery takes you to Pitlochry, where you'll stay the night.
+A short drive from the distillery takes you to Pitlochry, where you'll stay for the night.
 If you have time, why not spend some time exploring the city of Perth on your way past?
 You can check out one of its many castles, visit the famous Scone Palace, or take a short detour to discover the beautiful Tay Forest Park and Loch Tummel.
-Pitlochry itself isn't short of things to do, either.
-As well as exploring the town, we recommend a trip to Faskally Wood.
+Pitlochry itself isn't short of things to do - as well as exploring the town, we recommend a trip to Faskally Wood.
 This area is particularly magical from October to December, when The Enchanted Forest - a spectacular sound and light show - takes place every evening.
-This part of Scotland, like many others, is at its most special outside of the main tourist season, which is something to bear in mind for your visit.
+This part of Scotland, in our opinion, is at its most special outside of the main tourist season.

 Photo credit: Visit Scotland

 Balmenach Distillery is the home of Caorunn, one of the more ubiquitous Scottish gins.
 You might expect a large, corporate experience to match this well-known brand, but in fact tours of Balmenach are intimate and personalised, revealing the artisanal production process that makes this gin so special.

 You'll discover the locally-foraged botanicals that combine to give Caorunn its unique flavour, and have the opportunity to sample the produce neat and with tonic.
 Tours depart every two hours on weekdays and can be booked to suit your preferred schedule.